www.stalkvictims.info - weapons page

 Final Word

-The preceding may seem onerous but most people involved in genuine self-defence incidents are never charged, let alone convicted of a crime.
-Remember, better judged by 12 than carried by six.
+The preceding may seem onerous but most people involved in genuine self-defense incidents are never charged, let alone convicted of a crime.
+Better judged by 12 than carried by six.

 Return to Index